jgcreus/satelliteDigitalTwin/README.md

 Developed for Azure Digital Twins using JSON and Bash.

-This repository contains the code used in the Universitat Oberta de Catalunya's Master's thesis "Digital Twin of the Galileo Satellite".
+This repository contains the code used in the Universitat Oberta de Catalunya's Master's thesis "Digital Twin of the Galileo Navigation System".
 The repository is organised in three main sections:

 1. "Models" folder: This folder includes the DTLD models of the 21 nodes used to develop the digital twin.
 These models can be implemented individually in the "Azure Digital Twin Explorer", although it is more efficient to use the main project file, "satellite.json".
 This file defines all models, including their properties and relationships.
 To use it, we simply import it using the "Import Graph" option in Azure Digital Twin Explorer.
 Once imported, we generate all the twins by executing the default query by pressing "Run Query", thus obtaining the final graph: